 What to Do Once You’ve Identified the Medicare Advantage Plan for You?

 Once you have determined the Medicare plan and fitness facility you will attend, get ready to enjoy a more active life!

 There are many ways you can “get in the mood” to start attending a fitness center frequently, including purchasing new workout gear.
 This Woman’s World article provides sensible advice for women over 50 who are looking to complete a look to go with their new lifestyle habit.

 Similarly, Gentleman’s Quarterly (GQ) has the inside scoop on what women want to see men wearing at the gym at any age: https://www.gq.com/story/how-to-dress-for-the-gym-according-to-women-survey.

 Finding a Medicare plan that will cover the cost of your fitness center membership is a great option for many people, and it can make a significant difference in the health of your body and wallet!

-Read Next: How to Become Fit After 50
+Read Next: How to Stay Healthy After 50